-The 2020 pandemic brought home to all of us the importance of having cash reserves.
+The arrival of the pandemic in 2020 brought home to all of us the importance of having cash reserves.
 Whether you are a sole trader, a small or medium business or a not-for-profit organisation, there’s nothing better than a healthy bank balance in times of crisis.

 Keeping a little more in the tank.

 Marathon runners know the importance of sticking to a race plan.
 They know how to keep a little something in reserve should they ‘hit the wall’ or need that little extra to make a winning pass.
-The same thing applies in business.
-Even more so, for service providers transitioning to the NDIS.
+The same thing applies in any business.

 What are Cash Reserves?